christi-liongson/nursing-home-covid-19/README.md

 Site is QuickDeployed on http://ec2-3-15-219-66.us-east-2.compute.amazonaws.com:3016/ and on load-balanaced servers at http://mpcs53014-loadbalancer-217964685.us-east-2.elb.amazonaws.com:3016/

+Two forms are available on the web application to load data from the speed layer:
+* Via CMS Api (specify limit and offset) -- Note that Kafka ingestion is not parallelized.
+Recommend using low limit numbers to ensure that HBase tables increment all streaming data.
+* Via form

 Use the following spark-submit command to increment the data streamed from Kafka to the batch view table:

 ```bash